cfficaurzua/P2-SDCND/writeup.md

 	2. Apply a Highpass filter to the top layer
 	3. Apply a Linear light blend mode.

 	I researched a little bit and find out that the highpass filter is a convolution of the image plus an offset of 0.5.
-Moreover, The linear light blending mode consists in a weighted sum between a linear dodge of the two stacked layers (A+B) , and a linear burn of the the two stacked layers (A+B)-1. linear light = W*(A+B)+(1-W)*((A+B)-1)
+Moreover, The linear light blending mode consists in a weighted sum between a linear dodge of the two stacked layers (A+B) , and a linear burn of the the two stacked layers (A+B)-1.

+	Linear light = W*(A+B)+(1-W)*((A+B)-1)

 	Therefore the algorithm in python is the following:

 	1. Apply a Highpass filter and store it in a variable h_pass
 	2. Apply a linear dodge with h_pass and the input image